StatCan/aaw/docs/en/index.md

 _An excellent tool for anyone looking to implement MLOps practices and streamline the process of deploying machine learning models in production._

-**[Argo Workflows](/3-Pipelines/Kubeflow-Pipelines/)**  is an open-source tool for running and managing workflows on Kubernetes.
+**[Argo Workflows](/3-MLOps/Machine-Learning-Training-Pipelines/)**  is an open source tool for running and managing workflows on Kubernetes.
 It provides an easy way to create, run, and manage complex workflows, and it is particularly well-suited for use in machine learning and data science workflows.

 Argo Workflows allows you to define, execute, and monitor multi-step workflows, making it easy to manage the entire end-to-end machine learning pipeline.
 With Argo Workflows, you can easily build workflows that incorporate tasks such as data preprocessing, model training, and model deployment, all within a Kubernetes environment.